karmakrafts/Filament/README.md

 )](https://git.karmakrafts.dev/kk/filament/-/packages)

 Common `Thread` class (and snychronization primitives) for Kotlin/Multiplatform.
 This allows true, pure parallelism in Kotlin where controlling an OS thread directly is feasable.
+The library also offers various utilities and integration with other libraries.

 ### Supported platforms